yamoyamoto/.claude/commands/plan.md

 ## Planning Process

-**CRITICAL: Test Writing Rule**
-- **NEVER write tests in projects without existing test infrastructure**
-- **NO Test-Driven Development (TDD) in projects without tests**
+**CRITICAL: Planning Rules**
+- **NEVER include Phase 0 (prototype/preliminary) tasks** - Start directly with Phase 1
-- Check for existing test files/frameworks before planning any test-related tasks
+- **Test Writing Rule**: Check for existing test files/frameworks before planning any test-related tasks
   - If no tests exist in the project, exclude all test-related tasks from the plan
+  - Only include tests if test infrastructure exists AND user hasn't explicitly excluded them
+- **NEVER include documentation or release preparation tasks** unless explicitly requested
+- **NEVER include performance monitoring tasks** unless explicitly requested
+- Focus on essential implementation tasks only

 **Agent-Based Workflow for All Implementation Tasks:**